 Residential pesticide use by homeowners and pest control services is the main source of pesticide pollution in San Francisco Bay.
 Spray pesticides used for ant control are one of the largest contributors.
 These and other pesticides wash into storm drains and creeks during rain or when you water your garden.

-- Looking for a pest control service?
-Ask for EcoWise Certified.
-Visit ecowisecertified.org or call 866.858.6386 for companies using less-toxic products and techniques that really work, and are safer for people and the planet.
+Safe pest control services that are EcoWise, Green Shield, or Green Pro Certified.
+Companies with these certifications use less-toxic products and techniques that really work, and are safer for people and the planet.

-- Check out South Bay Green Gardens for sustainable gardening resources like compost and mulch fact sheets and tips, a workshop and events calendar, irrigation and pest management tips, beautiful pre-made landscape designs, and much more.
-Happy sustainable gardening!
+Check out South Bay Green Gardens for sustainable gardening resources such as compost and mulch fact sheets, workshops and events, irrigation and pest management tips, beautiful pre-made landscape designs, and much more.

 recreational vehicle (RV) Sewage disposal